loopnlearn/loopbuildscripts/README.md

 ### New script commands

-Once you use an export command, that environment variable stays set and will be used by the script.
-To clear that variable, you can use the unset command (or CMD-N while in any terminal window):
+Once you use an export command, that environment variable stays set in that terminal and will be used by the script.

+* You can use the unset command to stay in the same terminal
+* You can use CMD-N while in any terminal window to open a new terminal window, then switch to the new window

 ```
 unset CUSTOM_BRANCH